pareshppp/llm-finetuning-cookbook/README.md

     *   Instructions for setting up the environment: NVIDIA drivers, CUDA, `conda`/`venv`.
     *   How to install core libraries (`transformers`, `torch`, `accelerate`, `bitsandbytes`).
     *   Setting up Hugging Face Hub credentials.

+#### `00b_Data_Curation_and_Formatting.ipynb`
+*   **Objective:** Data Curation & Formatting.
+*   **Content:**
+    *  Sourcing Data: Show how to scrape a website, process a PDF, or use an API to get raw text.
+    *  Cleaning Data: Demonstrate basic text cleaning (removing HTML tags, normalizing whitespace).
+    *  Creating Instructions: Show how to take raw text and convert it into high-quality instruction-following data (e.g., using a stronger LLM like GPT-4 to generate questions and answers from a document).
+    *  Formatting: Explicitly show how to convert a Python list of dictionaries into the specific ChatML or Alpaca format required by the trainers.
+    *  Creating Preference Data: Show how to synthesize a preference dataset for DPO, perhaps by generating two different responses with a model and using a stronger model to label the "chosen" one.

 ---